brianb12321/RemotePlus/README.md

 * .Net 4.6.2
 ## Setting up server
 There is no need to setup the server.
 The server sets itself up automatically.
+# Todo (things that can be fixed or improved.)
+* Refactor messy code.
+* Adding thread sync.